spindlelabs/otto/README.md

 Otto
 ====

-Text goes here...link to blog post with introduction.
-It's easiest to understand Otto by trying it out...
+*This is a preview; we'll have a blog post with a proper introduction before the first release.
+For now, it's easiest to understand Otto by [watching a presentation](https://spindle.com/talks) and then trying it out...*

 Otto is tested with Puppet 2.7.19 on Ubuntu 12.04 LTS.